 Mr Toshiki Asakura-Ward

-Born in Brisbane and raised in Tokyo, Japan, I am a PhD student in the Department of Asian Studies at the University of Adelaide.
-In 2018 I was awarded Master of Research degree from Western Sydney University for my thesis A Bridge to the Near North: The 1980s resurrection of Henry Black (1858-1923).
+Toshi Asakura-Ward is a Master of Philosophy student in the Department of Asian Studies at the University of Adelaide.
+He is a recipient of 2019 Asia Study Grant of the National Library of Australia.
+In 2018 he was awarded Master of Research degree from Western Sydney University for his thesis A Bridge to the Near North: The 1980s resurrection of Henry Black (1858-1923).
 It discussed the contributions of and a revived interest in Henry Black, an Australia-born storyteller in Japan, during the 1980s - six decades after his death.

 My focus includes below: